simonwep/java-express/README.md

-res.isClosed();                        // Check if the response is already closed res.getHeader(String key);             // Get the value from an header field via key res.setHeader(String key, String val); // Add an specific response header res.send(String str);                  // Send an string as response res.send(Path path);                   // Send an file as response res.send();                            // Send empty response
+res.isClosed();                        // Check if the response is already closed res.getHeader(String key);             // Get the value from an header field via key res.setHeader(String key, String val); // Add an specific response header res.sendAttachment(Path file)          // Sends an file as attachment res.send(String str);                  // Send an string as response res.send(Path path);                   // Send an file as response res.send();                            // Send empty response